 You’ll be given a set amount of time to complete the tests in.
 Try not to worry too much and rush through them, it’s better to take your time and do them well.

-As crew you’ll have to perform simple calculations as part of your everyday role, and will have to be able to read and process important information.
+As cabin crew, you’ll have to perform simple calculations as part of your everyday role, and will have to be able to read and process important information.

-The job also requires a certain strength of character and personality type, and the airline will want to make sure that you are up to the challenges of the job and would react appropriately in s tricky situation.
+The job also requires a certain strength of character and personality type, and the airline will want to make sure that you are up to the challenges of the job.
+The airline needs to be confident that you would react appropriately in a tricky or emergency situation.

-The best way to prepare is to practice – there are various resources you can take a look at online which will give you examples of questions to practice with.
+The best way to prepare for psychometric tests is to practice – there are various resources which you can take a look at online which will give you examples of questions to practice with.

 You can also buy workbooks specifically designed to help you prepare, with practice questions in all areas.

-For the numerical reasoning tests try to do as much mental arithmetic as you can in your everyday life, for example adding up prices in your head when you’re shopping instead of using the calculator on your phone.
+For the numerical reasoning tests, try to do as much mental arithmetic as you can in your everyday life, for example adding up prices in your head when you’re shopping, instead of using a calculator.

-Reading a little every day can really help improve your reading speed and interpretation skills, pick up a book, a magazine or even read a few news articles online.
+Reading a little every day can really help to improve your reading speed and interpretation skills; pick up a book, a magazine or even read a few news articles online.